daipe-ai/platform-docs/docs/getting-started/data-pipelines-project-setup.md

   ![](../images/bricks_created_pipeline.png)

-**Note**: the pipeline will be executed automatically after creation of the Bricksflow project repository for deploying sample notebooks to Databricks and will ask for permission to the service connection, as it is shown on the picture below.
+**Note**: the pipeline will be executed automatically after creation of the Data Pipelines project repository for deploying sample notebooks to Databricks and will ask for permission to the service connection, as it is shown on the picture below.

 ![](../images/bricks_permission_cp.png)